Balance | Bust

-A list of art terms and definitions that begin with the letter B.
+A dictionary of art terms and definitions that begin with the letter B.

 - One of the Good Design Principles.
 Balance in art is a feeling of equality in weight, attention, or attraction of the various elements within a composition to accomplish unity.
 Read more.